 The Center for Indigenous Cancer Research launched at Roswell Park in January 2020 with a simple and ambitious goal: to reduce the impact of cancer on indigenous communities regionally, nationally and internationally.

 Indigenous communities face some of the greatest cancer health disparities, higher mortality rates and persistent challenges in health equity.
-To tackle these challenges, the center draws upon a unique set of resources, applying the lessons of both academic medicine and Indigenous knowledge, building on the strength and resilience of Indigenous peoples, and collaborating with several sovereign nations including the Seneca, Tuscarora, St. Regis Mohawk and Kahnawake Mohawk.
-An international collaborative research network includes Indigenous researchers from Norway, New Zealand and Pacific Island Nations.
+To tackle these challenges, the center draws upon a unique set of resources, applying the lessons of both academic medicine and Indigenous knowledge, building on the strength and resilience of Indigenous peoples, and collaborating with several sovereign nations including international collaborative research networks with Indigenous researchers.

 Roswell Park Comprehensive Cancer Center in Buffalo, NY, among the first to be designated by the National Cancer Institute, is situated in the homelands of the Haudenosaunee or Iroquois Confederacy — a league of Indigenous Nations who have the first treaties with the United States.
 The work of the CICR reflects Haudenosaunee principles of Strength, Peace and the “Good Mind.”

 Inspired by Indigenous knowledge and ancestral wisdom, this historic and monumental center will advance cutting-edge cancer research and lead to translatable science, medicine and cancer care for Indigenous territories, Nations and populations world-wide.Rodney Haring, PhD, MSWDirector, Center for Indigenous Cancer ResearchSeneca Nation/Beaver Clan